Free Things to Do in Juba

 Must-see spots that don't cost a penny.

-Nile River Sunset Promenade Free
+Juba Nile Bridge Sunset Walk Free

 Dr. John Garang Memorial Grounds Free

-Konyo-Konyo Market Labyrinth Free
+Konyo-Konyo Market South Gate Watch Free

 Free Cultural Experiences